About the FDF Centenary

 This publication tells some of those stories, shows how important skilled and

-talented people are to the future success and brings to life the rewarding careers
+talented people are to the future success and brings to life the rewarding

 that are available in food and drink manufacturing.